-Recently, zero-shot learning (ZSL) based on vision-language alignment has emerged as a promising alternative to traditional supervised learning methods~\citep{long2017zero,zhang2024language}.
+Recently, zero-shot learning (ZSL) based on vision-language alignment has emerged as a promising alternative to traditional supervised learning methods~\cite{long2017zero,zhang2024language}.
 By eliminating the need for extensive manual annotations, ZSL offers a more efficient path to diagnose a diverse range of abnormalities.
-For instance, CLIP~\citep{radford2021learning} leverages contrastive learning on large-scale image-text datasets to enable effective vision-language alignment and perform zero-shot classification without extensive manual annotations~\citep{zhao2023clip}.
-In the medical domain, several studies have demonstrated the potential of CLIP for zero-shot abnormality diagnosis on 3D CT volumes~\citep{hamamci2024foundation,cao2024bootstrapping,blankemeier2024merlin,anonymous2024largescale}.
-However, our experiments reveal that directly applying CLIP to 3D medical images remains inadequate in vision-language alignment, as the embedding space exhibits {\bf a significant modality gap}.
-Specifically, Fig.~\ref{fig:motivation}(a) shows the feature space when only pretrained weights are used without introducing vision-language alignment; a clear gap appears between the two clusters of image and text features.
-The feature alignment score (FAS), which is a metric that quantifies the degree of vision-language alignment and is mathematically defined later in Section~\ref{sec:disc}, is only 0.08.
-Note that the FAS ranges from 0 to 1, where 0 indicates no alignment between features and 1 signifies complete alignment.
-Fig.~\ref{fig:motivation}(b) represents the feature space after applying CLIP for 3D vision-language alignment.
-It is evident that, after alignment, the gap between image and text features appears more narrow than before alignment (FAS is improved to 0.37 from 0.08) but remains pronounced, fundamentally limiting the model’s ability to fully exploit zero-shot abnormality diagnosis on 3D CT volumes.
-These findings are consistent with previous studies in the natural domain that have identified a pronounced modality gap within the CLIP embedding space, hindering alignment performance~\citep{liang2022mind,tyshchuk2023isotropy,schrodi2024two,eslami2024mitigate}.
+For instance, CLIP~\cite{radford2021learning} leverages contrastive learning on large-scale image-text datasets to enable effective vision-language alignment and perform zero-shot classification without extensive manual annotations~\cite{zhao2023clip}.
+In the medical domain, several studies have demonstrated the potential of CLIP for zero-shot abnormality diagnosis on 3D CT volumes~\cite{hamamci2024foundation,cao2024bootstrapping,blankemeier2024merlin,shui2025large}.
+However, directly applying CLIP to 3D medical images remains inadequate for vision–language alignment due to a significant modality gap between image and text embeddings.
+As shown in Fig.~\ref{fig:motivation}(a,b), image and text features form two distinct clusters even after alignment, with the feature alignment score (FAS) improving only from 0.08 to 0.37.
+This persistent separation indicates that standard CLIP fails to fully capture the semantic correspondence between visual and textual representations in the medical domain.
+Similar modality discrepancies have also been observed in previous studies~\cite{schrodi2024two,eslami2024mitigate}.
 This highlights the necessity of addressing the modality gap in CLIP embeddings to achieve better alignment in 3D medical images.